Separation Agreements: Avoiding Common Misconceptions (Part II)

-Certain clauses will represent a single, one-time obligation which, when competed, will conclude the rights associated with that obligation.
+Certain clauses will represent a single, one-time obligation which, when completed, will conclude the rights associated with that obligation.
 However, there may be other provisions such as child and spousal support which may change over time.
 The changes may trigger the doping to refraining from doing other obligations.
 For example, over the passage of time, spousal support may be reduced or terminated.
-Any associated security for that obligation, such as a policy of life insurance may in turn be terminated.
+Any associated security for that obligation, such as a policy of life insurance may, in turn, be terminated.

 If there are child support clauses, it is likely that the amounts payable are variable as the child matures and terminate upon the occurrence of certain events, such as marriage.